sitepoint/Editize/README.md

 [editize]: http://editize.com/
 [kevinyank]: http://kevinyank.com/

+## Project Status

+Editize is unsupported software, released as-is for the benefit of the community and Editize customers, who can now use it in new projects without buying additional licenses.
+SitePoint does not provide support of any kind for the open source version of Editize.

+If you do need help with Editize, try emailing [Kevin Yank][kevinyank].
+He might be able to help out in his spare time.

 ## Why (or Why Not) Editize?

 Editize was a product of its time.
 First released on May 17th, 2002 (after its former life as Octopus, a WYSIWYG editor for the proprietary markup format used by the content management system of sitepoint.com), it was developed as a Java applet because the JavaScript capabilities of the web browsers of the time (which still included Netscape Navigator 4 and Internet Explorer 4) were not yet sophisticated enough to support WYSIWYG editing of HTML content.